Conditional Approval: Meaning & Next Steps

 Unconditional approval

 Unconditional approval is also known as formal approval, and this means that the lender has officially approved you for a mortgage.
-This is a huge milestone in the mortgage process because it indicates that you’ve secured financing, so all that’s left is to close on the home and officially transfer ownership.
+This is a huge milestone in the mortgage process because it indicates that you’ve secured financing.
+What happens at this stage:

 Begin Your Home Buying Journey